mariannepyon/wedding-venues/README.md

 # Wedding Venues

-This Ruby Gem provides a CLI to view the 5 best wedding venues in Sacramento in the World website.
+This Ruby Gem provides a CLI to view the 5 best wedding venues in East Bay, California Wedding Spot website.

 ## Installation